Frequently Asked Questions

 However to become formally accredited, fully completed training hours and all practicum hours are required.

-Bachelors degrees are required for formal accreditation with AOGPE.
+Bachelors degrees are required for formal accreditation with OGA.
 Every trainee will be provided a certificate of completion following any training if they have attended all of the training hours.

 What is the Orton-Gillingham Practicum?